-Combar is funding up to 20 scholarships of £500, with at least a week sitting with Combar members in a commercial set of barristers’ chambers, and a continuing relationship with a barrister mentor for those scholars who decide to pursue their interests.
-The scholars will also be invited to a networking reception with Combar barristers.
+Combar funds up to 20 scholarships of £500, with at least a week sitting with Combar members in a commercial set of barristers’ chambers, and a continuing relationship with a barrister mentor for those scholars who decide to pursue their interests.
+The scholars will also be invited to a networking reception with Combar barristers if Covid restrictions are lifted by July.

 Rosalind Phelps QC, the commercial barrister and member of Combar’s Equality and Diversity Committee with responsibility for the scheme, said “Our aim is to ensure that the Commercial Bar continues to thrive by attracting the best people from as wide a range of backgrounds as possible.
 We hope that this scheme will help to open up the profession to some of those who might not previously have considered it.”